 Now is the time to get your practice started for MIPS reporting!
 This year maintains a 9% penalty applied to eligible therapists who do not report—avoid that penalty.

-- 85+ points is Exceptional Performance Bonus territory applied to the upward payment adjustment.
+- 89+ points is no longer Exceptional Performance Bonus territory.

 - Voluntarily Reporting (no payment adjustment) and Opt-In Reporting (payment adjustment applied) are still available to those who do not meet all three LVTs.